siddharthp02/BLACKJACK-CARD-GAME/README.md

 # BLACKJACK-CARD-GAME
 Blackjack card game implemented in python.

-# OBJECTIVE OF THE GAME:
+# OBJECTIVE OF THE GAME
 Each participant attempts to beat the dealer by getting a count as close to 21 as possible, without going over 21.

-# CARD VALUES/SCORING:
+# CARD VALUES/SCORING
 It is up to each individual player if an ace is worth 1 or 11.
 Face cards are 10 and any other card is its own value.

 The game needs to have one player versus an automated dealer.

-# HOW TO PLAY:
+# HOW TO PLAY
 The player must be able to pick their betting amount.
 The dealer deals 2 cards to the player and 2 cards to theymselves.
 Both player cards are visible, but only one of the dealer cards are visible.